-S. "Last mile infrastructure" means a network for which the predominant purpose is to provide broadband service to end-users (e.g., homes, businesses, community institutions).
+S. "Last Mile Infrastructure" means a network for which the predominant purpose is to provide broadband service to end-users (e.g., homes, businesses, community institutions).

-T. "Middle mile infrastructure" means a network for which the predominant purpose involves connecting a last-mile network to a regional or national Internet backbone to enable transport of local traffic to the public internet; services may include interoffice transport, carrier-neutral internet exchange facilities, transport connectivity to data centers, lit service transport, leased dark fiber, and other similar services.
+T. "Middle Mile Infrastructure" means a network for which the predominant purpose involves connecting a last-mile network to a regional or national Internet backbone to enable transport of local traffic to the public internet; services may include interoffice transport, carrier-neutral internet exchange facilities, transport connectivity to data centers, lit service transport, leased dark fiber, and other similar services.

-U. "Matching contributions" means a monetary, non-monetary, or a combination of these that a grantee is required to contribute to a project to receive an award.
+U. "Matching Contributions" means a monetary, non-monetary, or a combination of these that a grantee is required to contribute to a project to receive an award.

-Werit based grant program" means a grant funding opportunity that requires a merit process.
+V. "Merit Based Grant Program" means a grant funding opportunity that requires a merit process.